ryan-mcclue/unsw/comp4920/ass1.md

 should only be implemented through legal channels, such as law enforcement.
 Critics argue that this approach could inadvertently allow the spread of malware and botnets, as malicious users wouldn't face immediate consequences like blacklisting.
 However, proponents argue that transparent, fair rules—such as enhanced security protocols and accountability measures—would protect individual rights and reduce the risk of large-scale harm, aligning with the goal of societal happiness.

+In contrast, rule utilitarianism would establish guidelines stating that security technologies restricting user freedom should only be implemented through legal channels, such as law enforcement.
+Moreover, under rule utilitarianism, if no law exists to cover specific actions like remotely disabling a user's device, the ethical imperative would be to create appropriate legislation before releasing such technology.
+This proactive approach ensures that the legal framework keeps pace with technological advancements, maintaining a balance between innovation and individual rights.
+By doing so, it prevents the potential misuse of power by technology companies and ensures that any actions taken against users' devices are subject to proper legal scrutiny and oversight.
+This approach aligns with the broader goal of maximizing societal happiness by providing clear, transparent rules that protect individual autonomy while still allowing for necessary security measures.
+Critics argue that this approach could inadvertently slow down technological progress or allow the spread of malware and botnets, as malicious users wouldn't face immediate consequences like blacklisting without established legal procedures.
+However, proponents argue that the benefits of having a comprehensive legal framework in place before deploying potentially restrictive technologies far outweigh these concerns.
+They contend that transparent, fair rules—such as enhanced security protocols, accountability measures, and legal safeguards—would protect individual rights and reduce the risk of large-scale harm, ultimately contributing to greater societal trust and happiness.

 In conclusion, ethical guidelines for the computer science profession should prioritise societal wellbeing.
 By examining leadership challenges in data privacy and user security,